What’s in This Article

 Group Rate Tiers

-- Check whether the rate needs a minimum group size.
+- Check whether the rate requires a minimum group size.

 - Verify room capacity to avoid extra charges.

-- Ask how catering is priced per PAX.
+- Ask how catering is priced per PAX for events or tours.

 When you spot it, you know the booking’s people count, pricing basis, and capacity at a glance.